scaleapi/llm-engine/docs/getting_started.md

 # Getting Started

-The fastest way to get started with LLM Engine is to use the python client in this repository to run inference and fine-tuning on Scale's infrastructure.
+The fastest way to get started with LLM Engine is to use the Python client in this repository to run inference and fine-tuning on Scale's infrastructure.
 This path does not require you to install anything on your infrastructure, and Scale's free tier gives you access to experimentation using open source LLMs.

-To start with, install LLM Engine via pip or conda:
+To start with, install LLM Engine via pip:

 === "pip"
     ```commandline
     pip install scale-llm-engine
-    ```
-=== "conda"
-    ```commandline
-    conda install scale-llm-engine -c conda-forge
     ```

 ## Scale API Keys